ggssh/awesome-stars/README.md

 ## C++

+- [microsoft/terminal](https://github.com/microsoft/terminal) - The new Windows Terminal and the original Windows console host, all in the same place!
 - [aristocratos/btop](https://github.com/aristocratos/btop) - A monitor of resources
 - [BrightXiaoHan/CMakeTutorial](https://github.com/BrightXiaoHan/CMakeTutorial) - CMake中文实战教程
 - [Tencent/phxpaxos](https://github.com/Tencent/phxpaxos) - The Paxos library implemented in C++ that has been used in the WeChat production environment.